samuelgarcia/HearingLossSimulator/doc/source/index.rst

 .. warning::
     OpenCL is a GPU language progamming.
 The central part of the simulator is done with OpenCL.
 While OpenCL is an open implementation, OpenCL drivers by themself are not opensource.
-You need to install OpenCL driver of your GPU device (and sometime the opencl sdk) manually.
+You need to install the OpenCL drivers of your GPU device (and sometimes the OpenCL SDK) manually.
+On macOS, OpenCL is natively `installed <https://support.apple.com/en-us/HT202823>`_ and no driver needs to be installed.